Innovation Sprint Spotlights

 Check out some Innovation Sprints from recent cohorts!

 Launched by students in the 2019 - 2020 cohort, Cellens is working with Dr. Igor Sokolov to develop a noninvasive bladder cancer screening test.
 Cellens won the Tufts Entrepreneurship Center's Montle Prize for Entrepreneurial Achievement, Ricci Interdisciplinary Prize, and 1st place in the $100k New Ventures Competition's Medical Device & Life Science track.
-They have also been selected as finalists in the upcoming Heartland Challenge and the M2D2 $200k Challenge.
+They were also selected as finalists in national entrepreneurial competitions, Heartland Challenge and the M2D2 $200k Challenge.

 Created by students in the 2018 - 2019 cohort, Potencia is a nonprofit that leverages the power of community to provide refugees and immigrants with English language learning services.
 Potencia won 2nd place in the Social Impact track of the Tufts Entrepreneurship Center's $100k New Ventures Competition, and was recently featured as speakers during Boston University's IDEA 2020 conference.